markekraus/PSMSGraph/README.md

 ### Features

+* In-memory and at-rest security of the Access Token, Refresh Token, and Client Secret.
+These are all stored in memory as secure strings and are only made plain-text on demand when needed.
+When exported, they are don so with CLI XML.
 * Extensible type system allow for piping between Functions similar to Active Directory or Exchange cmdlets
 * Easy OAuth authorization process with a WinForms authentication popup
 * No "mystery DLL's" required.
 The entire OAuth authorization, token request and token refresh process is written in pure PowerShell